-Make the surroundings hot
+Make the surroundings hot.

-Need space for the storage of fuel
+Need space for the storage of fuel.

 Generators work with fossil fuels; you must always have fuel onsite to maintain the optimal fuel tank level.
 Therefore, they need additional space to store fossil fuels.
-Fossil fuels are inflammable, so they always carry a fire hazard.
+Fossil fuels are flammable, so they always carry a fire hazard.

 Generators are run by smaller components that need regular maintenance.
 Running it on gas corrodes its parts, causing performance degradation.
 Therefore, you need to replace old worn-out parts frequently.
-Plus, recurrent malfunctioning and regular cleaning to keep the unit in the best running condition makes upkeep extremely expensive.
+Plus, recurrent malfunctioning and regular cleaning to keep the unit in the best running condition make upkeep extremely expensive.
 Moreover, the moving parts in a generator restrict its life to a maximum of 10 years.

 What is a UPS/inverter?

-A UPS, short for Uninterrupted Power Supply, is a system that provides uninterrupted power to the houses and workplaces in case of a power outage.
+A UPS, short for Uninterrupted Power Supply, is a system that provides uninterrupted power to houses and workplaces in case of a power outage.

 A UPS can be a single-phase or 3-phase configuration.
-It could be a small black box protecting your personal computer from sudden power dips and surges to a mega 500KVA system powering buildings and workplaces.
+It could be a small black box protecting your computer from sudden power dips and surges to a mega 500KVA system powering buildings and workplaces.

 What makes it more suitable to use as a backup power?